 ⊕ Executive Director/Founder

-A veteran of both Afghanistan and Iraq, with 13 years in service, and a decade in Special Forces, Tom departed active duty in August 2021 and is now attending graduate school at Georgetown.
-One of his final roles on active duty was as manager for NMRG Team 11.
+A veteran of both Afghanistan and Iraq, with 13 years in service, and a decade in Special Forces, Tom departed active duty in August 2021 and is now attending graduate school at both Georgetown and Oxford.
+One of his final roles on active duty was as manager for NMRG Team #11.

 Tom was the beneficiary of a Team 11 member's diligence when an IED was unearthed in the same spot he had intended to setup a sniper overwatch position.

 Having managed an NMRG team in Western Afghanistan, and being involved in the evacuation efforts from day 1, Dave (who is still actively involved in Special Forces) is intimately familiar with the extent of what needs to be accomplished in order to secure freedom for the NMRG.

 In a common theme amongst our organization, Dave was also saved by an NMRG member who pulled him away from stepping on a pair of daisy chained 155mm artillery rounds.